+Many of you are patiently waiting for your vinyl copy of Promises.
+Below are answers to some of your most common questions.
 We’re incredibly sorry for these delays.
-Please know that your order is safe, we haven’t forgotten about you, and we are working as hard as we can to get this music to you.
+Please know that your order is safe and we are working as hard as we can to get this music to you.
 Thank you so much for your patience and your support.

 Why the delay?